systelab/cpp-json-settings/README.md

 ### Files encryption

 This library can work with encrypted settings files when they are defined using the `JSON_SETTINGS_ENCRYPTED_FILE` macro.
-It works the same way than the `JSON_SETTINGS_FILE` macro, but it takes an additional argument more that represents the key to be used to encrypt/decrypt the file.
+It works the same way than the `JSON_SETTINGS_FILE` macro, but it takes an additional argument that represents the key to be used to encrypt/decrypt the file.
 Moreover, with the purpose of allowing more flexibility on how encryption key is obtained, it should be provided as a function (i.e. a lambda) that returns a string.

 ``` cpp
 #include "JSONSettings/SettingDefinitionMacros.h"